Nosebleed

 • Control your blood pressure if you have high blood pressure.

-• Talk to your doctor if you are taking blood-thinning medicines and have recurring nosebleeds.
+• Talk to your healthcare provider if you're taking blood-thinning medicines and have recurring nosebleeds.

 • Avoid overuse of nasal decongestants – always follow packet instructions.
-Ask your pharmacist if you are unsure.
+Ask your pharmacist if you're not sure about using them.

 The following links provide further information about nosebleed.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.